2 killed at North Carolina apartment complex; man charged - NewsBreak

 2 killed at North Carolina apartment complex; man charged

-RALEIGH, N.C. — A 23-month-old child and a 27-year-old man were shot to death at a North Carolina apartment complex, and police said a suspect has...www.wral.com

-RALEIGH, N.C. — A 23-month-old child and a 27-year-old man were shot to death at a North Carolina apartment complex, and police said a suspect has...www.wral.com
+RALEIGH, N.C.
+(AP) — A 23-month-old child and a 27-year-old man were shot to death at a North Carolina apartment complex, and police said a suspect has been arrested.

+News outlets report Raleigh police responded to the apartment complex on the north side of the city late Tuesday night.
+When the officers arrived, they found the child dead at the scene.
+Police said they also found the man and a 27-year-old woman with gunshot wounds.

+The two were taken to the hospital, where the man died, according to police, who added that the woman’s wounds were believed to be non-life-threatening.

 Comments / 0